pediRAM/DirectoryFingerPrintingLibrary/Documentation/manual.en.md

 With dfp you can:
 A. ***Calculate*** and ***save*** the fingerprint of a directory or
 B. ***Compare*** and ***show*** the ***differencies*** between:
     - two directories or
     - two fingerprint files or
     - a fingerprint file against a directory
+C. print list of assembly (DLL/EXE) versions

 # How to use dfp.exe
 Used abbreviations in this document: